 Lastly, I do not recommend a blanket price increase.
-For companies that have multiple SKUs, big box customers, high-priced, or high-volume products, you should develop a pricing strategy.
+For companies that have multiple SKUs, big box customers, high-priced, or high-volume products, you should develop a pricing strategy you can implement across your business.
 Look at your high-selling and/or high-profit-margin products and implement a price increase there; customers will be less likely to complain as they want and need those products.
 You may also want to consider lowering the price on low-selling items to move the inventory and make room for more profitable items (SALE!).
 If you offer a service, which service is your lost-leader?
 Phase it out and put your efforts into those that make the most margins.
 Look at your sales and margins to determine which items should be increased and which should be on clearance.

 Sell Your Value and Price Will Be Justified

 Do not underestimate your worth.
 You have proven that you offer a great service and/or products and have delivered value to your loyal customers.
+Your pricing strategy should reflect this.
 Inflation is part of life, people get that, and would rather you stay in business than leave them in a lurch trying to find another company that offers what you offer.
 Determine your business’s breakeven point, look at timing, create a pricing strategy, let go of the fear, and increase your price as needed.
 You will be so glad you did when you watch revenue soar!

 Want to learn more about setting prices and how pricing influences your cash?
 Visit my website or contact me for a complimentary Discovery Analysis™ today, (618) 541-1197.
 If you would like to learn how you can launch revenue with end-to-end revenue production™, contact my strategic partner, Atomic Revenue for a free revenue assessment.
-We work together to grow our clients’ revenue and help them thrive in business.
+We work together to grow our clients’ revenue, determine the best pricing strategy, and help them thrive in business.

 NOTICE: B2B CFO® Partners, LLC, dba B2B CFO is an Arizona limited liability company that provides advisory and consulting services.
 B2B CFO® partners are independent contractors and are not officers, employees or agents of, or partners or joint ventures with, the companies they serve, nor are they independent CPAs.